Ram-Zet: Foundation and debut record: 1998–2000

+Four more studio albums and continued touring: 2000–2013

 On 17 March 2007, in the official Ram-Zet forum, Sfinx stated that Ram-Zet is working on new material and would be performing live soon.
 Later that month it was confirmed further on the official news section of the Ram-Zet website.
 The news stated that the band has been rehearsing six new songs and working on many more.
 It was rumored that the album would be coming out sometime in late 2007 but was put on hold when Zet went on tour with Ride the Sky as guest keyboardist/guitarist.
 According to the band's official MySpace, recording of the new album began on 1 March 2008.
 It was also stated that the new album would be heavier and slower than previous albums but still would retain some faster moments in their music.

 In October 2008 the band took 10 of their songs and re-arranged them for an acoustic concert in their hometown of Hamar.
 Approximately 200 people got to see this one-time event.
 The concert was filmed and is expected to be released on DVD in February/March 2010.